gcpjedi/google-k8s-workshop-v2/modules/06-persistence.md

 ## Create a Storage Class

-Google cloud offers several disk types.
+Google Cloud offers several disk types.
 They differ based on performance, reliability and price.
 How can I use particular disk type for Kubernetes workloads?

 Kubernetes defines resource type called StorageClass.
 By specifying StorageClass in you PVCs you can provision different disk types.